Nicholas Christopher (actor)

-Nicholas Christopher (born August 16, 1990) is an American stage actor and singer.
-He’s best known for his performance as Adolfo Pirelli in the 2023 Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street.
-He later starred in the titular role of Sweeney Todd in the same production from January 17 to February 8, 2024 in between the stints of Josh Groban and Aaron Tveit.
-In October 2025, he’s starring as Anatoly Sergievsky in the first Broadway revival of Chess opposite Lea Michele and Tveit.
+Nicholas Christopher (born August 16, 1990) is a Bermudian-American actor and singer.
+He is best known for his Tony-nominated performance as Anatoly Sergievsky in the first Broadway revival of the musical Chess.
+He is also known for portraying Adolfo Pirelli in the 2023 Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street.
+He later starred in the titular role of Sweeney Todd in the same production from January 17 to February 8, 2024, after Josh Groban departed the show and before Aaron Tveit began his run as Sweeney Todd.

-Christopher also starred on Broadway as John Thomas in Miss Saigon (2017-2018) and as Aaron Burr and George Washington in Hamilton (2016-2025).
+Christopher also starred on Broadway as John Thomas in Miss Saigon (2017–2018) and as Aaron Burr and George Washington in Hamilton (2016–2025).
+He also played Seymour Krelborn in the off-Broadway revival of Little Shop of Horrors (2024–2025).

 Career

 Early career

-Christopher first gained recognition as Benny in the first United States touring cast of In The Heights.
+Christopher was born in Bermuda to a Bermudian father and American mother.
+When he was 7 years old Christopher and his mother moved to the United States.
+He attended Cambridge Matignon School through his junior year when he transferred to the Walnut Hill School for the Performing Arts.
+He then enrolled Boston Conservatory for one year, followed by a year at the Juilliard School before he dropped out after getting cast as Benny in the first national tour of In The Heights.
 He then made his Off-Broadway debut as Tom Collins in the revival of Rent.

 He made his Broadway debut in 2013 as a part of the ensemble of Motown: The Musical.
-The following year, he was promoted to the role of Smokey Robinson in the show’s national touring cast.
+The following year, he was promoted to the role of Smokey Robinson in the show's national touring cast.

-In 2016, Christopher joined the Broadway cast of Hamilton at the Richard Rodgers Theatre replacing original cast member Christopher Jackson in the principal role of George Washington.
-He left the cast a year later to star as John Thomas in the first Broadway revival of Miss Saigon at the Broadway Theatre.
-In 2018, he returned to Hamilton to star in the leading role of Aaron Burr for the show’s national tour, and rejoined the Broadway cast in 2019 to reprise his role of Washington.
-From August 2021 to March 2022, Christopher reprised the role of Burr in the show’s Los Angeles production at the Hollywood Pantages Theatre.
+In 2016, Christopher joined the Broadway cast of Hamilton at the Richard Rodgers Theatre serving as a standby and understudy for the roles of Washington and Burr.
+He replaced original cast member Christopher Jackson in the principal role of George Washington in November 2016.
+He left the cast a few months later to star as John Thomas in the first Broadway revival of Miss Saigon at the Broadway Theatre.
+In 2018, he returned to Hamilton to star in the leading role of Aaron Burr for the show's national tour, and rejoined the Broadway cast in 2019 to reprise his role of Washington.
+From August 2021 to March 2022, Christopher reprised the role of Burr in the show's Los Angeles production at the Hollywood Pantages Theatre.

-Christopher had a recurring role on all three seasons of the television series All Rise (2020-2023) as David Sanders.
+Christopher had a recurring role on all three seasons of the television series All Rise (2020–2023) as David Sanders.